– Dates SummerSchool: 03-13 September 2021 (to be confirmed, under current COVID19 circumstances)

 –Accommodation: youth hostel in proximity to Biescas, a medium size town located at 10 minutes from the study area.

-*Preliminary research and data gathering about the study area is made during the second semester (Jan-Jun 2020) in the Research Elective “Urban Projects, Collective Spaces & Local Identities” from the International Master in Architecture of KULeuven.
+*Preliminary research and data gathering about the study area is made during the second semester (Jan-Jun 2020 and Jan-Jun 2021) in the Research Elective “Urban Projects, Collective Spaces & Local Identities” from the International Master in Architecture of KULeuven.

 “Depopulation of rural areas is an increasing and urgent phenomenon, affecting many European regions and becoming a major challenge” (ESPON Report in Shrinking Rural Regions, 2017)